franciscoescher/gosimplerest/README.md

 # Go Simple Rest

-This package provides an out of the box implementation of a rest api router for go.
+This package provides an out of the box implementation of a rest api router for go, with simple configuration of the resources (tables in the database).

-The database is written for sql but can be easily modified to work with other.

-It uses gorilla mux as router and logrus as logger.
+Currently contains implementation using sql as database and logrus as logger.

-The api will create endpoints for each resource provided to the AddGorillaMuxHandlers function.
+The api will create endpoints for each resource configuration provided to the Add<Router>Handlers functions.

+Currently supported routers are gin and gorilla mux.

+To resource configuration can be see in the `resource.go` file, in the `Resource` struct.

 It creates the following routes (models are table names of the resources, converted to kebab case):
 - GET /model/{id}